Robert Berdella: First indictments

 On July 22, 1988, a grand jury formally indicted Berdella for the murder of Larry Wayne Pearson.
 The following month, he was arraigned and pleaded guilty in the 4th Circuit of the Jackson County Court before Judge Alvin C. Randall to the first-degree murder of Larry Pearson.
 (Note: Berdella entered this plea of guilty at his arraignment hearing (in the voluntary company of his public defender) due to the fact that, at this hearing, unless the state has filed notice of intent to seek the death penalty at an arraignment hearing in which first-degree murder charges were filed, the automatic sentence to be filed upon receipt of a guilty plea is life imprisonment without parole.)
-The plea was entered following a late-morning recess in the arraignment hearing into this particular murder, and came as a surprise to both the judge, and prosecuting attorneys.
+The plea was entered following a late-morning recess in the arraignment hearing into this particular murder, and came as a surprise to both the judge and prosecuting attorneys.
 The prosecution team assigned to the case accepted the plea, with assistant prosecutor Pat Hall later explaining this decision as being "in the best interest of our client, the people of the state of Missouri".

 Following the submission and acceptance of this plea, the judge insisted that Berdella confess under oath as to Pearson's death.
 In response to questioning by his attorneys, Berdella stated: "I put a plastic bag over his head, and tied it with rope and allowed him to suffocate."
-When asked if he performed this act deliberately, and with malice aforethought, Berdella simply stated, "Yes."
+When asked if he performed this act deliberately and with malice aforethought, Berdella simply stated, "Yes."
 He was sentenced to life imprisonment without the possibility of parole.
 Upon being sentenced, Berdella was transferred to the Missouri State Penitentiary to commence his life sentence.
 He would later be temporarily placed in protective custody at the Potosi Correctional Center, due to concerns for his safety.

-A second guilty plea submitted before the Jackson County Court on August24 earned Berdella a further life term without parole for one charge of forcible sodomy against Christopher Bryson (six counts of sodomy and one charge of assault being dropped as part of a plea bargain); he would also receive a further term of seven years pertaining to one count of felonious restraint against Bryson on this date.
+A second guilty plea submitted before the Jackson County Court on August24 earned Berdella a further life term without parole for one charge of forcible sodomy against Christopher Bryson (six counts of sodomy and one charge of assault being dropped as part of a plea bargain); he would also receive a further term of seven years on one count of felonious restraint against Bryson on this date.